Pinito del Oro: Career

 During a Christmas in Valencia, when she was working in a small circus, Pinito was seen by a Ringling Bros. and Barnum & Bailey representative during a Europe trip, which led to the circus offering her a job.
 She accepted the offer and moved to the United States with her husband.
 She worked for seven years at the Ringling Circus, where she won many awards during the 1960s.

 Cecil B. DeMille tried to hire Pinito for The Greatest Show on Earth, but she rejected it because DeMille did not want her to appear on the credits.

 Pinito suffered three near-fatal falls in Huelva, Sweden and Laredo.
 In the first, when she was 17 years old, she fractured her skull and remained in a coma for eight days.
 She would soon fracture her skull again, her hands three times, and had to undergo foot surgery to raise her toes since they curved from the frequent contact with the trapeze, 12 to 16 meters above the ground.

 After suffering multiple accidents, Pinito retired from the trapeze in 1961.
 A few years later, in 1968, she reappeared in the Circo Price of Madrid under the direction of Feijoo and Castilla.
 She retired from the trapeze permanently on April 17, 1976.

 In addition to the circus performances, Pinito del Oro found time to publish some novels: Born for the Circus (Nacida para el circo), The Eve (La víspera) and The Italian (El italiano).
 With them, she was a finalist in some literary contests such as the "City of Oviedo" and "Blasco Ibáñez".

 Pinito's name was often synonymous with skill in the aerial arts: You're going to fall, you are not Pinito del Oro! (¡Que te vas a caer, a ver si te crees Pinito del Oro!).

 Honors

 The house of the culture of Albaladejo in the province of Ciudad Real takes the name "Pinito del Oro" in honor of Pinito's mother, who was a citizen of this locality in Castile-La Mancha.
 She has an image in The Wax Museum of Madrid.

 In 2017, after receiving the Gold Medal of Canaria, she reflected on her life: "I just felt happy on the trapeze.
 I have triumphed in the artistic world, I achieved everything, personally the balance is not so positive."

 Death

-Pinito del Oro died on 25 October 2017 at her home in Las Palmas de Gran Canaria at the age of 85.
+Pinito del Oro died from a stroke on 25 October 2017 at her home in Las Palmas de Gran Canaria at the age of 86.